-Report and investigate all instances of signals passed at danger (SPAD) without authority involving on-track machines (OTM) or OTP working on Network Rail managed infrastructure or Network Rail projects.
+Report and investigate all instances of signals passed at danger (SPAD) without authority involving OTM or OTP working on Network Rail managed infrastructure or Network Rail projects.

 If the cause of the SPAD is disputed, or there is insufficient information available to categorise the SPAD, it shall initially be treated as a Category A SPAD.